muratk3n/thirdwave/en/tweets/2020/week6.md

 their moments when they are not busy shoving a goldbar up their ass).

 People don't know shit so cannot act rationally in econ.
 Why do some ppl assume otherwise in politics?
+If single decision is based on very rough perceptions, their own pocketbook, incumbency, leadership traits displayed at a personal level, in the aggregate democracy works better than the next thing.
+That's it.

 *2020-2-4 15:41:2*